scaleoutsean/solidfire-windows/README.md

 ### Monitoring, Backup and other Integrations

-- Larger environments may consider attaching a NetApp E-Series (choose 25G iSCSI option) array to SolidFire environments.
-Backup storage can be directly attached to E-Series via 25G iSCSI
+- Larger environments may consider attaching a NetApp E-Series (I recommend the 25G iSCSI HIC optional add-on) array to SolidFire environment.
+Backup application can be directly attached to E-Series via 25G or 10G iSCSI
 - Hyper-V notes for Veeam 10
   - Veeam BR has I/O latency-based throttle settings so as to not overload Hyper-V host(s) during backup.
 They acts as workload and job throttles so check this out if you use Veeam
-  - If Veeam runs from a VM, VMSwitch settings can be used to reserve minimum and limit maximum bandwidth on Veeam network(s) used by backup server
+  - If Veeam runs from within a VM, VMSwitch settings can be used to reserve minimum and limit maximum bandwidth on Veeam network(s) used by backup server
-  - If Veeam uses SolidFire storage, it may be a good idea to keep Veeam BR VM on its own CSV to eliminate the impact of write-heavy workload on other VMs.
+  - If Veeam BR uses SolidFire storage, it may be a good idea to keep Veeam BR VM on its own CSV to eliminate the impact of write-heavy workload on other VMs.
 For non-Edge environments, attach Veeam VMs to external storage such as E-Series
-  - Veeam BR PowerShell can import SolidFire (or SolidFire.Core, for PowerShell is v6+) for automation and customization of backup and restore jobs
+  - Veeam BR PowerShell can import SolidFire (or SolidFire.Core, for PowerShell is v6+) module for automation and customization of backup and restore jobs
 - See [awesome-solidfire](https://github.com/scaleoutsean/awesome-solidfire) for general information about various SolidFire integrations

 ## Application Notes

 - NetApp has published several TR's (Technical Reports) for Windows-based workloads.
 If you search the Web you may find more or less recent TR's that may help you
-- There are various best practices for SQL Server, but that is a topic in itself.
-You may split such workloads across VM and SolidFire disks with same or different QoS properties
+- There are various best practices for SQL Server, but that is a topic in itself and there's a NetApp TR that deals with it.
+You may split DB workloads across VM disks and SolidFire disks with same or different (e.g for data & logs) QoS properties
 - High Availability: consider storing VM OS disks on CSVs but store data on directly accessed SolidFire iSCSI volumes (which requires slightly more account management on SolidFire as you'd have one account or one Volume Access Group per such HA application, so you may put "light" HA apps on CSVs and rely on VM failover, to find a good balance between manageability, availability and performance)

 ## Generic workflow for Hyper-V Clusters with NetApp SolidFire